Acute radiation syndrome: Notable cases

 The following table includes only those known for their attempted survival with ARS.
 These cases exclude chronic radiation syndrome such as Albert Stevens, in which radiation is exposed to a given subject over a long duration.
-The "result" column represents the time of exposure to the time of death attributed to the short and long term effects attributed to initial exposure.
-As ARS is measured by a whole-body absorbed dose, the "exposure" column only includes units of Gray (Gy).
+The table also necessarily excludes cases where the individual was exposed to so much radiation that death occurred before medical assistance or dose estimations could be made, such as an attempted cobalt-60 thief who reportedly died 30 minutes after exposure.
+The result column represents the time of exposure to the time of death attributed to the short and long term effects attributed to initial exposure.
+As ARS is measured by a whole-body absorbed dose, the exposure column only includes units of gray (Gy).

 Other animals

 Thousands of scientific experiments have been performed to study ARS in animals.
 There is a simple guide for predicting survival and death in mammals, including humans, following the acute effects of inhaling radioactive particles.